MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/scaler-fx-r-server.md

 <br />
-##Data Sources and Compute Contexts
+##Data Sources and Compute Context Functions
 >Not all of these functions will work if you switch your compute context to Hadoop, Teradata, or SQL Server.

 |Function Name          | |Description|Help|